Best Breakfasts in Edinburgh

 [Image Credit: Mimi's Bakehouse Twitter]

 Situated at the Shore in Leith, Mimi’s Bakehouse offer a belly busting breakfast menu.
-Choose from a hearty, traditional Scottish breakfast complete with Stornoway blackpudding, Broughton bangers, Ayrshire bacon and fresh, free-range eggs or French Toast - delicious slices of tasty bread served with a gooey, but gorgeous, mixed berry compote.
-Or, for a real taste of Scotland, their homemade porridge oats sprinkled with cinnamon and brown sugar or topped with homemade jam, will put hairs on your chest.
+Choose from a hearty, traditional Scottish breakfast complete with Ramsay's black pudding, Crombie's bangers, Ayrshire bacon and fresh, free-range eggs or French Toast - delicious slices of tasty bread with the option of sweet or savoury toppings.
+Or, for a real taste of Scotland, the homemade porridge oats sprinkled with cinnamon and brown sugar or topped with gorgeous mixed summer berries will put hairs on your chest.

 Their latest addition to the menu, the Beforenoon Tea, is a morning twist on the Afternoon Tea with a dainty selection of scones, rolls, pancakes and muffins, all served with your choice of breakfast or herbal tea.